wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/TightenBuildMachineAccess.md

 Here is an example for the Linode firewall.
 You can see that all IP addresses that I have allowed access to the build machine from are set to a deny state except the one I am currently accessing from.
 When I have finished with the build machine that IP address can also be set to "deny" and if I want to access the build machine from another one of my ip addresses I set that IP address to allow during access and then back to deny once my work is complete.

+List of IP addresses allowed and denied (you should set your specific laptop ip to allow when you  start work and deny when you finish work).
-![](images/linode-firewall-ips.png "Linode Firewall Allowd IP addresses Image")
+![](images/linode-firewall-ips.png "Linode Firewall Allowd IP addresses Image") The interfaces that the firewall applies to
 ![](images/linode-firewall-machines.png "Linode Firewall Machine Interfaces Image")

 -------------------------